 You either can’t get to sleep or don’t want to get out of bed.

 Why: Studies have shown poor sleepers to have higher levels of stress hormones in their bloodstream.
-These chemicals not only decrease the total amount of sleep we get, but can compromise the quality of whatever shuteye we end up getting.
+These chemicals not only decrease the total amount of sleep we get but can compromise the quality of whatever shuteye we end up getting.
 When we wake up, we have even less energy than the day before.
 Try one of these relaxation techniques to relieve stress and wind down for bed.

 You feel less confident about your ability to handle personal problems.